 For The Perfect Gluten Free Dairy Free Bagel Free Recipe

 - Swap yogurt for equal parts silken tofu.
-Doing this produces similar results and is a good 0 point alternative.
+Doing this produces similar results.

 How To Make The Perfect Gluten-Free Bagel